-A TDD Machine for the hearing impaired is located in master control.
+A TDD Machine for the hearing impaired is in master control.
 Should an inmate have low vision, the materials are available in large font.
 Should an inmate have a cognitive disability, staff would sit and read the documents to/with the inmate to ensure there is an understanding.
-The facility psychologist would also remain involved.
+Facility mental health will be involved.

-(b) Policy 14-02 CC Sexual Abuse Prevention and Response states that in the event an inmate/inmate has difficulty understanding provided information and/or procedures outlines in this policy, employees must ensure that such information is effectively communicated to such inmates/inmates on an individual basis.
-Auxiliary aids that are reasonable, effective and appropriate to the needs of the inmate/inmates shall be provided when simple written or oral communication is not effective.
+(b) Policy 14-02 Sexual Abuse Prevention and Response states that in the event an inmate/inmate has difficulty understanding provided information and/or procedures outlines in this policy, employees must ensure that such information is effectively communicated to such inmate on an individual basis.
+Auxiliary aids that are reasonable, effective and appropriate to the needs of the inmate shall be provided when simple written or oral communication is not effective.

-For those inmates/inmates who are limited English proficient with Spanish as a primary language, a flier entitled "Sexual Assault Awareness and Prevention" is available in both English and Spanish.
+For those inmates who are limited English proficient with Spanish as a primary language, a flier entitled "Sexual Assault Awareness and Prevention" is available in both English and Spanish.
 This flier is educational and outlines the PREA education requirements to the inmate population.